People of Ukraine awarded EU's Sakharov Prize For Freedom of Thought | Law-Order

 People of Ukraine awarded EU's Sakharov Prize For Freedom of Thought

-The European Parliament awarded the people of Ukraine on Wednesday its annual Prize for Freedom of Thought, in support of Ukraine's fight against Russia's invasion that started Feb.
-24, which Russia calls a "special military operation".
+The European Parliament awarded the people of Ukraine on Wednesday its annual Prize for Freedom of Thought to honour their fight against Russia's invasion.
+"They are standing up for what they believe in.
+Risking their lives for us," said European Parliament president Roberta Metsola when she announced the winner.

-The European Parliament awarded the people of Ukraine on Wednesday its annual Prize for Freedom of Thought, in support of Ukraine's fight against Russia's invasion that started Feb.
-24, which Russia calls a "special military operation".
-The award comes with prize money of 50,000 euros ($49,100) prize money, which will be granted to civil society representatives.
+The European Parliament awarded the people of Ukraine on Wednesday its annual Prize for Freedom of Thought to honour their fight against Russia's invasion.

+"They are standing up for what they believe in.
+Fighting for our values.
+Protecting democracy, freedom & rule of law.
+Risking their lives for us," said European Parliament president Roberta Metsola when she announced the winner.
+"There is no one more deserving of this prize," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)